 UPCOMING EVENTS

-Bywater Second Saturday Gallery Walk: Saturday, September 14th, 6-9PM | Kolaj Institute Gallery
+Opening Reception during the Bywater Second Saturday Gallery Walk: Saturday, October 12, 6-9PM | Kolaj Institute Gallery

 Crafting Costumes With Recyclables